vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 I had more minor drooling in my sleep than usual (usually I have a little bit of drool a few times a month, but this night I had multiple incidents of minor drooling.

+### No observed increase in salivation (until the night of 2024-10-10)

+Other than the overnight drooling, I did not observe any increase in salivation until the night of 2024-10-10.
+Last time, the salivation increase had kicked in 24 hours after the cleaning.
+This suggests to me that opening my mouth widely and continuously last time was a factor; also, the fact that last time I spent a lot of time talking continuously the next day may have been a factor.
+By not opening my mouth too wide and too long, drinking water regularly after returning, and making sure not to talk too much, I seem to have averted excess salivation.